 You can follow the AAS-SAU Research Station through various social media by following the links below...or, join our monthly e-mail newsletter list.
 Send us an e-mail with your name & e-mail/mail address...in the meantime, you can view recent issues of The Kadohadacho News here.

-When: April 9, 2013, 7pm Where: The Magnolia Room, second floor of the Reynolds Center on the SAU Campus, Magnolia, AR The final speaker in our spring series will be Dr. Elizabeth Horton—the AAS Research […]
+When: April 8, 2014, 7pm Where: The Magnolia Room, second floor of the Reynolds Center on the SAU Campus, Magnolia, AR The final speaker in our spring series will be Dr. Elizabeth Horton—the AAS Research […]

-The April 2013 issue of the Kadohadacho News (volume 8, issue 3) is now available.
+The April 2014 issue of the Kadohadacho News (volume 9, issue 3) [pdf] is now available.
 The Kadohadacho News is newsletter for the Kadohadacho Chapter of the Arkansas Archeological Society serves southwest Arkansas and the Ark-La-Tex […]

 Join us in celebrating archeology in March!
 Arkansas Archeology Month is an annual celebration commemorating Arkansas’s cultural heritage as revealed through the archeology of both prehistoric and historic eras.
 Exhibits, lectures, demonstrations, tours, open houses, […]